An ornate, dimly-lit bar counter with bottles on shelves behind it An ornate, dimly-lit bar counter with bottles on shelves behind it

 The basement of Mexican spirits

-Part of a recent buzzy restaurant opening, Mayahuel doesn’t exactly keep a low profile.
-It’s still easy to miss, however, tucked away as it is beneath the refined Cavita restaurant.
-The speakeasy mezcaleria in the basement has an authentic vibe and is dedicated to mezcal and agave spirits, which can be ordered as flights, with food pairing, or in cocktails.
+Part of a recent buzzy restaurant opening, El Bar de Cavita doesn't exactly keep a low profile.
+It's still easy to miss, however, tucked away as it is beneath the refined Cavita restaurant.
+The speakeasy mezcaleria in the basement has an authentic vibe and is dedicated to mezcal and margaritas, with Mexican street food providing the ideal pairing.

 Disrepute